navirobayo/venom/README.md

 # Release Notes - Venom Beta 1.0.1
-We are thrilled to announce the release of the first stable prototype of the Venom App!
+We are thrilled to announce the release of the first stable Open-Source prototype of the Venom App!

 This is an Android application that helps you keeping track of the fuel expenses of your vehicles and to understand them better